Top 10 Walks in Dorset

 Portland Bill

-Starting from the car park near the Portland Bill lighthouse, this 3 mile (4.8km) walk is easy with few stretches of ascent and descent.
+Starting from the car park near the Portland Bill lighthouse, this 3.5 mile (5.6 km) walk is easy with few stretches of ascent and descent.
 It's a great way to see the fascinating landscape of Portland Bill associated with quarrying.
 The Portland Race led to many ships being wrecked over the centuries, and the towers of three lighthouses can still be seen here.
 This is a birdwatchers paradise, particularly during the spring and autumn migration.

 Studland and Agglestone